Chassss/Ball-x-pit-python-mod/README.md

 ## Requirements

 - **Windows** (required for memory / hook libraries)
 - Python 3.8+ (this was only tested on python 3.14 so it may not work on older versions)
-- Ball-x-Pit installed and running

 ### Python Dependencies